ArVaViT/ArVaViT/README.md

 ## 🔥 About Me

-I’m **Vadym Arnaut (ArVaViT)** — a driven Computer Science student in the US with a passion for crafting tech that makes a difference.
+I’m **Vadym Arnaut (ArVaViT)** — a driven Computer Science student with a passion for crafting tech that makes a difference.
 Transitioning from hands-on construction to digital innovation, I’m building tools that matter and setting my sights on cybersecurity to create a safer, smarter world.

 ---